Back

 TikTok analytics dashboard on phone

-Remove anything that doesn't add value.
-If someone can leave at 3 seconds and not miss anything, they will.
-Each moment should either add info, create curiosity, trigger emotion, or set up a payoff.
+If someone can leave at three seconds without missing anything, they will.
+Each beat should inform, create curiosity, trigger emotion, or set up a payoff.
+Cut filler ruthlessly.

-Trending sounds and formats get extra distribution because TikTok promotes them.
-But pick trends that fit your niche, add your own twist so it's not a carbon copy, and jump in while the trend is still growing—not when it's exhausted.
+Trending sounds and formats get extra distribution, but only when they fit your niche.
+Add a twist so you are not a carbon copy.
+Jump in while the trend is rising, not after it is exhausted.

-Comments boost reach.
 Ask a direct question.
-Create mild controversy or debate.
 Use "stitch this" or "duet this" prompts.
-End with "comment X if you agree" or similar.
-It works.
+Mild controversy drives replies when it stays on-brand.
+End with "Comment X if you agree" when it fits naturally.

-Videos that loop cleanly keep people watching multiple times.
-Consider: an end that flows into the start, "Part 2" or series that drive replays, satisfying or repeatable moments.
+Videos that loop cleanly earn replays.
+Try an ending that flows into the start, serial "Part 2" content, or satisfying repeatable moments.

 Structure That Converts